 The airport soon began to expand as a result of the Works Progress Administration (WPA); an ambitious employment and infrastructure program created by President Franklin D. Roosevelt.
-The city partnered with the WPA to build the Red Baron hangar, an administration building, an administrator's cabin, and a beacon tower at the airport in 1936.
-Additional improvements, which included extending the runways and installing fuel tanks, were completed by 1937, and the airport was given its first operating permit June 8, 1938.11 The Red Baron hangar, airport beacon, and caretaker's cabin, which remain intact, make up the Idaho Falls Airport Historic District.
-Together, they serve as examples of the important role the WPA had in the early development of aviation in Idaho.
-No other WPA aviation structures in the state are known to retain this level of integrity.12
+The city partnered with the Works Progress Administration to build the Red Baron hangar, administration building, administrator's cabin, and beacon tower at the airport in 1936.
+Additional improvements, which included extending the runways and installing fuel tanks, were completed by 1937, and the airport was given its first operating permit June 8, 1938.
+The Red Baron hangar, airport beacon, and caretaker's cabin remain intact and make up the Idaho Falls Airport Historic District.
+Together, they serve as examples of the important role the Works Progress Administration had in the early development of aviation.
+No other Works Progress Administration aviation structures in the state are known to retain this level of integrity.
+The state are known to retain this level of integrity.